-One of the biggest mistakes Trump made was trying to make Putin our friend.
-He should have scared him like Ronnie scared his predecessor.
+One of Trump’s biggest mistakes was trying to make Putin our friend; he should have scared him like Ronnie scared his predecessor.

-Having the ability to do something that few can do leads you to a place where the very few can live.
+The ability to do something few can do leads you to a place where the very few can live.